Class of 2019 portfolios are due May 12, 2017.

 - The writer has difficulty managing Standard American English.
-In some cases, writers are referred to Write Place staff with expertise in teaching English as a second (or third or fourth) language for individual help.
+In some cases, writers are referred to Writing Center staff with expertise in teaching English as a second (or third or fourth) language for individual help.

 In all cases, the Writing Program Director or another writing professional will work individually with students to agree on the problems, propose solutions, and resubmit the portfolio during the next term the writer is on campus.

 Please see the FAQ for answers to routine questions.
 The folder you received during New Student Week contains detailed instructions and all of the relevant forms.
 If you no longer have that folder, the FAQ page supplies links to the forms.